Environmental Literacy

 The U.S. Department of Education Green Ribbon School Program recognizes early learning centers, schools, districts, and higher education institutions that conserve environmental resources, reduce costs, feature environmentally sustainable learning spaces, protect school and community health, foster wellness, and offer environmental and sustainability education.
 The recognition award is part of a larger U.S. Department of Education effort to identify and disseminate knowledge about practices proven to improve student engagement, academic achievement, graduation rates, and workforce preparedness, as well as a government-wide aim to increase energy independence and economic security.

-The application cycle for the 2022-23 school year is now closed.
-However, all schools, school districts, and early learning centers in Maryland are eligible and encouraged to apply to MSDE for consideration as a Green Ribbon School from Maryland during future cycles.
-Copies of the application materials from 2023 are posted below for information and planning purposes.
-Revised documents will be posted at the start of the next recognition cycle.
+The application cycle for the 2023-24 school year is now open.
+Schools, school districts, and early learning centers in Maryland are eligible and encouraged to apply to MSDE for consideration as a Green Ribbon School from Maryland.
+The application materials for 2024 are posted below.
+Please be sure to complete and submit the completed application and the appropriate Presentation Form to MSDE by December 15, 2024.

 MSDE will review all applications using the Maryland Green Ribbon Rubric.
 Maryland may forward up to five (5) applications to the U.S. Department of Education who will make the final decision regarding national recognition.

-Please direct questions to Dr. Mary Weller, Coordinator of Science.
+Please direct questions to Zachary Carey, Director of Science.

 The Maryland Green Schools Program is a sustainable school certification program that recognizes schools that provide PreK – 12 students with educational opportunities that empower them to make changes to reduce environmental impact, practice environmental stewardship, encourage sustainability, increase awareness of how our relationship with the environment ultimately impacts public health and society and fosters environmental literacy.